 - Start to grow or change size or colors

 You can avoid getting more freckles by protecting yourself from the sun.
 Some of the best ways are:

 - Always wear a water-resistant sunscreen with broad-spectrum protection and an SPF of 30 or higher (even when it’s not sunny).

 - Stay in the shade, especially from 10 a.m. to 4 p.m.

 Freckles vs. Sunspots

-You may confuse freckles for lentigines, which are also called age spots, liver spots, or sunspots.
+You may confuse freckles for lentigines, which are also called age spots or liver spots.
 They can look tan, brown, or black and are common in people who are 50 or older.
 You can get them if you're younger, though.

 Sunspots are caused by too much pigment stuck together in one area of your skin.
 This can happen after many years of spending a lot of time in the sun.
 Tanning beds can cause sunspots, too.

 If you have sunspots, you could also see: